-During the last several years, lab created diamonds have entered the main stream, now accounting for approximately 2% of all diamond purchases especially among the millennial generation.
+During the last several years lab created diamonds have entered the main stream of retail diamond purchases.
 Growth is expected to exceed 15% of all diamond purchases within five years.
 The feasibility of creating diamonds in a laboratory setting within a time span of a week contrasts with the long journey from the depths of the earth to sorting centers including Antwerp, Israel and other worldwide destinations.

 The history of lab grown diamonds begins with General Electric’s research teams and its scientists with the first production of lab-created diamonds in 1954.
 High Pressure/High temperature (HPHT) was utilized with a belt press exerting 1,500,000 pounds per square inch and temperatures of 3,630 degrees Fahrenheit.
 The largest diamond produced at that time by Tracy Hall of GE was just .15mm or .0059 inch in diameter.
 Recently in less than 300 hours a 10ct. high color/high clarity diamond was produced in a lab.